stola01/HYBRID-CLOUD-DEMO/README.md

 ```
 # Edit .env, and set names for the Environment (CCENVNAME), and Cluster (CCCLUSTERNAME)
+# Optionally, change the values for the cloud vendor, region, cluster type and availability choice
+# Note: if you use a cluster type other than basic, edit the cluster creation script to add additional arguments
 -> Edit .env
 ```

 #### Env